SilentErosion/Ultralearning_Pilot/README.md

 [^1]: Unlike studying math or science, I already knew what I exactly want.
 There's no need to cram information that won't probably help in the future.
 (2024-08-21)
 [^2]: Most of frequently used syntax is naturally memorized.
 (2024-08-23)
+[^3]: I don't think the details of JSP and Servlet would be necessary for now.
+Actually coding will help me understand better and test my understanding.
+However, considering that I will probably not use JSP in the future, it could be a total waste.
+And all the things I have missed, I would probably be forced to learn again if I have to code in different languages.
+So basically, it doesn't seem like it will help to achieve the original goal, which is an essential part of the ultralearning project.